 Somerville staple Trina’s Starlite Lounge is a veritable hot dog joint, which dedicates an entire portion of its menu to griddled hot dogs.
 Our favorite—no disrespect to the Corn Dog or the Tofu Pup—remains the Starlite-Style Dog.
 The signature iteration dresses up an all-beef, locally made Kayem hot dog with French fries, coleslaw, and creamy, tangy “Starlite” aioli.
 (Check out TFL’s cookbook, Dining In Boston, for the special recipe.)
 Should you ever tire of the classic, check out the Dog of the Day, which has formerly featured specials topped with everything from crispy wontons to cheese curds.

 Where to Find the Best Hot Dogs in Boston

 Where to Find Boston's Best Ice Cream Sandwiches

-The Tentacle Hot Dog at Ivory Pearl is not a hot dog in the traditional sense, but we wouldn’t have it any other way from this new Brookline raw bar.
-Their under-the-sea interpretation places a single, braised octopus tentacle between a housemade Japanese milk bun with toppings both traditional (mustard, sauerkraut) and alternative (sliced apples, fish roe).
+The Tentacle Hot Dog at Ivory Pearl is not a hot dog in the traditional sense, but we wouldn’t have it any other way from this chill Brookline raw bar.
+Their under-the-sea interpretation places a single, braised octopus tentacle between a house-made Japanese milk bun with toppings both traditional (mustard, sauerkraut) and alternative (sliced apples, fish roe).
 If you happen to be feeling extra fancy, you can always add on caviar mayo.

 Updated by Jacqueline Cain